mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - GridFS Bucket.
 See `entity_bucket`_ and `bucket`_.
 - GridFS Stream.
 See `entity_stream`_.
 - ChangeStream.
 See `changeStream`_.
-- The following BSON types and/or equivalent language types:
+- Values of the following BSON types and/or equivalent language types:

   - 0x01 - 0x13
   - 0xFF
   - 0x7F

-This is an exhaustive list of permissible types for the entity map.
-Test runners MUST raise an error if another type would be added to the entity map.
+This is an exhaustive list of supported types for the entity map.
+Test runners MUST raise an error if an attempt is made to store an unsupported type in the entity map.

 Test Format